MicrosoftDocs/PowerShell-Docs/gallery/how-to/working-with-packages/manual-download.md

 3. Rename the folder.
 The default folder name is usually `<name>.<version>`.
 The version can include "-prerelease" if the module is tagged as a prerelease version.
 Rename the folder to just the module name.
 For example, "azurerm.storage.5.0.4-preview" becomes "azurerm.storage".
-4. Copy the folder to one of the folders in the $env:PSModulePath value. $env:PSModulePath is a semicolon delimited set of paths in which PowerShell should look for modules.
+4. Copy the folder to one of the folders in the `$env:PSModulePath value`. `$env:PSModulePath` is a semicolon delimited set of paths in which PowerShell should look for modules.

 > [!IMPORTANT]
 > The manual download does not include any dependencies required by the module.
 If the package has